 Stay Hydrated with Water

 How much water do you drink in a day?
 Hydration is something that a lot of people overlook, including me.
 A lot of people have fallen into the habit where they’ve replaced water with different types of soft drinks or juices.
-These of drinks are made of mostly sugars and chemicals, and they don’t provide enough pure water to help you sustain many of your basic functions, so it can be very easy to suddenly find that you are dehydrated to a level that can make you feel ill.
+These drinks are made of mostly sugars and chemicals, and they don’t provide enough pure water to help you sustain many of your basic functions, so it can be very easy to suddenly find that you are dehydrated to a level that can make you feel ill.

 Take a Social Media Break

 Technology these days has been very good at absorbing nearly all of the free time that people have.
-If we aren’t scrolling social media, then we might be playing games on our phone or checking the news or the latest game scores.
+If we aren’t scrolling social media, then we might be playing games on our phones or checking the news or the latest game scores.
 But recent studies have shown that constant engagement with apps can actually cause a lot of stress in some people.

 Pay Attention to Your Body